EagleGenomics-cookbooks/HTSlib/README.md

 Usage
 =====
-Simply include the recipe wherever you would like it installed, such as a run list (recipe[HTSlib]) or a cookbook (include_recipe 'HTSlib')
+Simply include the recipe wherever you would like it installed, such as a run list (recipe[QUAST]) or a cookbook (include_recipe 'QUAST')

 ## Testing